 - The text uses many cross-references and other dynamic fields.

-- You want to embed lots of live data from other sources.
+- The final product will contain embedded live data from other sources.

 - Stakeholders with limited experience want to edit complex documents over time.

-- There is an inordinate amount of source content to sift through, or the data is poorly organized.
+- The data is poorly organized or there is an inordinate amount of source content to sift through.

-- A tight timeline requires extra creatives to maintain quality.
+- There is a tight timeline that requires extra creatives to maintain project quality.

 1. Partner with a Creative Team

 Creatives can accomplish most projects remotely.
 ProEdit’s off-site projects team includes copywriters, technical writers, editors, illustrators, and instructional designers with diverse experience across industries and deliverable platforms.
-Also, they’re experts at turning unfamiliar subjects to bottom-line results.
 Projects are billed at an hourly rate plus any expenses, such as travel.

 A statement of work (SOW) outlines each project’s parameters, the expected deliverables, the schedule, and the maximum estimated cost.
 Clients are ONLY billed for the actual number of hours worked on the project.
-Additionally, we never bill more than the estimated cost before getting clients’ permission first.
 Weekly or monthly invoices are accompanied by a status report detailing the work completed in those hours, the status of the project as a whole, and the plans for the coming week, as appropriate.

-Sometimes project needs vary and are on-going.
-In these cases, a retainer-based, on-demand SOW can simplify project management.
+Sometimes, project needs vary and are on-going.
+In such an instance, a retainer-based, on-demand SOW can simplify project management.
 At ProEdit, clients set their own retainer amount representing at least eight hours of work.
-Then, the project account manager provides a time estimate and obtains approval before creatives begin.
-Finally, project hours are worked against the retainer amount at rates comparable to project-based SOWs.
+This allows the project account manager to provide a time estimate for approval before creatives begin.
+Project hours are worked against the retainer amount at rates comparable to project-based SOWs.

 3. Staff New Talent

 Staffing up is one of the most efficient ways to tackle projects that demand heavy, long-term cooperation between creatives and SMEs.
 Recruitment is one way that ProEdit operates as a vendor-partner with our clients.
-The cost of hiring new employees or contractors varies by market and position.
 Contact our staffing team for more specific estimates based on your region, industry, and job description.

 The industry offers other project and billing structures.
 For example, some freelancers on websites like Upwork, Fiver, or TaskRabbit bill per word.
-However, while we use word count to inform our estimated completion time, we believe that cost-per-word billing encourages content stuffing and formatting shortcuts at the expense of quality.
+At ProEdit, we use word count to inform our estimated completion time but not our billing.
+We believe that cost-per-word billing encourages content stuffing and formatting shortcuts at the expense of quality.

 Another common billing arrangement is charging a flat fee for an entire project.
-One of the drawbacks to this approach, however, is the tendency to limit client involvement during development.
-It becomes easier for creatives to complete the project in a bubble.
-As a result, clients rarely get to review intermediate drafts before taking delivery of the final assets.
+However, client involvement tends to be limited during development in this approach.
+Creatives create the project in a bubble, and clients rarely get to review immediate drafts before delivery of final assets.
 ProEdit prefers to partner with clients throughout each project because experience has shown us that collaboration produces the best results.

 Don’t Feel Intimidated: We Can Estimate the Cost Together

-Estimating the cost of a project can feel overwhelming, but it doesn’t have to be.
+Accurately estimating the cost of a project has to consider several factors.
 So, if you’re working on a creative project, tell us about it.
 Our friendly experts can answer your questions and provide a clear, simple estimate that we’ll stand behind.